-In 1993, Arthur Dean, a person with a restricted growth condition, took his daughter Nichola, who also has restricted growth, to Chicago to take part in the 1st World Dwarf Games.
+In 1993, Arthur Dean, a person with a dwarf condition, took his daughter Nichola, who is a person with dwarfism, to Chicago to take part in the 1st World Dwarf Games.
 These games were hosted by the DAAA (Dwarf Athletic Association of America).
 Nichola being a particularly good swimmer came back with medals to her credit.
 Arthur and his daughter attended this event with four other dwarf athletes and their families and between them they returned with 26 medals in total.

 On their return to this country Arthur discussed with the families the possibility of setting up an athletic association for dwarfs in the UK.
 What they witnessed whilst in Chicago was something they had not come across before and they wanted others to experience it too.
 They saw for the first time that people with dwarfism could compete in sport on an equal level.
 In doing so their self-esteem was lifted and the people taking part gained a great sense of achievement.
 This idea was very well received and in October 1993 at the RGA convention the Dwarf Athletic Association UK was formed.
 It was registered as a Charity in the name of the Dwarf Athletics Association UK the following year and the DAAUK had a committee.

 Fatima Whitbread kindly agreed to be the Patron for the Association at that time.
 The Association now has two Patrons, the Paralympic Swimmer Ellie Simmonds O.B.E and ex Paralympic swimmer Matt Whorwood, who both started their swimming careers with the DAAUK.